Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 questions:
 - "Why do assemblies need to be polished?"
 - "What are the different purposes of polishing with short and long reads?"
-- "What software can we used to do long and short read polishing?"
+- "What software can we use to do long and short read polishing?"

 objectives:
 - "Understand why polishing metagenomes is important."